Foot-and-mouth disease (FMD) passenger announcement

 Failure to comply with regulation 7 is an offence and may attract a penalty.

 International aircraft are disinsected to help protect Australia from potential disease vectors and harmful pests.
-Details of aircraft disinsection requirements based on the WHO's recommendations and DoH policy requirements can be found in the Schedule of Aircraft Disinsection Procedures.
+Details of aircraft disinsection requirements based on the WHO's recommendations and DoH policy requirements can be found in the Schedule of Aircraft Disinsection Procedures for Flights into Australia and New Zealand.

-To assist airlines with differing operational requirements, several options for achieving effective disinsection for cabins and holds are available:
+To assist airlines with differing operational requirements, several options are available for achieving aircraft disinsection compliance for cabins and holds for arrival in Australia.
+The approved methods are:

 - Residual (conducted in the absence of passengers)